jnaidu/Identity/Registering_as_a_new_organization.md

 # Registering as a new organization

 ## Description
-This section depicts the registration process for a new user.
+This section depicts the registration process for a new organization.

 ##Who can perform this function?
 New user